Theodoros Panagiotakopoulos

 Artificial Inteligence, DOE - NSF Grant

-• Worked with the Department of Statistics in order to research is and investigate how graph convolutional neural networks can enhance the accuracy of predictions.The accuracy of predictions on a truncated dataset is examined in our experiments.
-The prediction made by averaging the parameters of two truncated datasets is then analyzed to determine if performance improvement can be observed.
-This is done by applying the methodological framework of the Simplified Graph Convolutional Neural Network(SGC) to Cora dataset.
-The impact of node removal on prediction accuracy is investigated by selecting nodes with three distinct patterns.
-Insights gained from these experiments shed light on which node patterns are crucial for optimizing the performance of SGC.
-If node removal is focused on a localized selection, the results demonstrate that SGC effectively utilizes the local information of network nodes.
-In this case, the applied method of improving the SGC’s accuracy, has better performance compared to a case where the nodes were randomly dropped.
-This facilitated collaboration between the Department of Statistics and Physics.
+• I collaborated with the Department of Statistics to research and investigate how graph convolutional neural networks can enhance the accuracy of predictions.
+I examined the accuracy of predictions on a truncated dataset in our experiments.
+I analyzed predictions made by averaging the parameters of two truncated datasets to determine whether performance improvement could be observed.
+This analysis was conducted by applying the methodological framework of the Simplified Graph Convolutional Neural Network (SGC) to the Cora dataset.
+I investigated the impact of node removal on prediction accuracy by selecting nodes based on three distinct patterns.
+The insights gained from these experiments revealed which node patterns are crucial for optimizing the performance of SGC.
+I demonstrated that when node removal is focused on a localized selection, SGC effectively utilizes the local information of network nodes.
+In this scenario, the applied method of improving SGC’s accuracy outperformed cases where nodes were randomly dropped.
+This work facilitated collaboration between the Departments of Statistics and Physics.

 Data Modeling and Simulations, DOE Grant